DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "It is ok.
 I do not sense demon's magic power." - said Rinne in passenger's seat.

-She calmed from her first riding experience, now she was peacefully sitting on seat.
+She calmed from her first riding experience, now she was peacefully sitting on her seat.

 "Hey, Kai, there is a place where humans live?"

-"Yeah, we'll see big building pretty soon, and we'll use its underground to reach town."
+"Yeah, we'll see big building pretty soon, and we'll use it's underground to reach town."

 "...It really become like that."